-1. If you haven't already done so, set up a representation model for tag association points so you can place them and see where they are placed.
-See Importing an object representation on the SmartSpace website at http://www.ubisensesmartspace.com/ for how to set a representation on a type in SmartSpace Config.
+If you haven't already done so, set up a representation model for tag association points so you can place them and see where they are placed.
+See Importing an object representation and Adding a representation to a type on the Ubisense Documentation Portal for how to set a representation on a type in SmartSpace Config.
 Make sure the representation is scaled to a suitable size, and the origin set appropriately.

 Create an object for the tag association point.
-Using SmartSpace Config, under TYPES/OBJECTS drag out the Tag Association Point type into the right-hand pane.
+Using SmartSpace Config, under TYPES/OBJECTS drag the Tag Association Point type into the right-hand pane.
 Double-click <Create new object> from the Tag Association Point objects dialog.
 Enter the name of the association point into the name field, and click Save.

-Tag Association Point objects
+Tag Association Point objects (0)

-[external name] Line 80 Association A Point
+[external name] Line 80 Association \land Point

--
+~

-delete pending flag false 💌
+delete pending flag false $\vee$

-ignore tag locations flag false 💌
+ignore tag locations flag false $\checkmark$

-remove locatipending flag false 💌
+remove location pending flag false $\checkmark$

-remove tag pending flag false 💌
+remove tag pending flag false $\checkmark$

+simulation behaviour ~

+simulation target ~

-stale flag false 🔹
+stale flag false $\checkmark$

+the shift of is active false $\checkmark$

 Save Cancel